gureckis/slidev-theme-neversink/example.md

 ---
 layout: quote
 color: sky-light
-quote: "This is a quote slide.
-It has a frontmatter option of `quote` which is the text that appears in the quote box and `author` and options for the size of the text(`quotesize: text2xl` and `authorsize: text-l`).
-I feel it is a little uninspired but might save you some time."
+quotesize: text-sm
+authorsize: text-sm
 author: "Todd Gureckis"
 ---

----
-layout: quote
-color: amber-light
----
+"This is a quote slide.
+It has a frontmatter option of `quote` which is the text that appears in the quote box and `author` and options for the size of the text(`quotesize: text-2xl` and `authorsize: text-l`).
+I feel it is a little uninspired but might save you some time."